ua-2025q1-phys305/p2/README.md

 Presentations will be scheduled for April 29th or May 1st, and the final code and documentation are due exactly **one week after your presentation**, by 11:59pm (Arizona time).
+Projects that are presented on April 29th will receive two points extra credits.
 Code submission is handled by GitHub classroom.
 Please use [this link](https://classroom.github.com/a/___) to join a project.